Huotes/CommitMaker/README.md

 Chuck Norris can access the DB from the UI.

 Chuck Norris can spawn threads that complete before they are started.

+When Bruce Banner gets mad, he turns into the Hulk.
+When the Hulk gets mad, he turns into Chuck Norris.